Tptrix29/Agent-First-Organization/README.md

 Arklex Agent First Organization provides a framework for developing **AI Agents** to complete complex tasks powered by LLMs.
 The framework is designed to be modular and extensible, allowing developers to customize workers/tools that can interact with each other in a variety of ways under the supervision of the orchestrator managed by *Taskgraph*.

+## Customization

+I customize the configuration file and build a general agent player for the *WereWolf* game.

 ## 📖 Documentation

 Please see [here](https://www.arklex.ai/qa/open-source) for full documentation, which includes: